HugoCunha/DLTTestRobot/README.md

 ## Fileformat of test description *.dtr

-All simulation and test commands can be written into a text file.
+All simulation and test commands are written into a text file.
-Multiple tests can be defined in a single file.
+Multiple tests are defined in a single file.
 All empty lines and lines beginning with a ';' character will be ignored as comments

-The following commands are used in
+The following commands are used in the test file

 * test id <name_without_seperators>
 * test description <extended description>
+* test repeat <number>
 * test begin
 * <test command1>
 * <test command2>